mmuratarat/mmuratarat.github.io/_pages/faq.md

 We see that the difference between analytical derivative and two-sided numerical gradient is almost zero, however, the difference between analytical derivative and one-sided derivative is 0.0001.
 Therefore, we’ll use two-sided epsilon method to compute the numerical gradients.

 Two-sided difference formula (also known as centered difference) requires you to evaluate loss function twice to check every single dimension of the gradient, so it is about 2 times as expensive, but the gradient approximation turns out to be much more precise.
-In order to see this, you can use Taylor expansion of $f(x + \varepsilon)$ and $f(x − \varepsilon)$ and verify that the one-sided formula has an error on order of $O(h)$, while the two-sided formula only has error terms on order of $O(h^{2})$ (i.e. it is a second order approximation).
+In order to see this, you can use Taylor expansion of $f(x + \varepsilon)$ and $f(x − \varepsilon)$ and verify that the one-sided formula has an error on order of $O(\varepsilon)$, while the two-sided formula only has error terms on order of $O(\varepsilon^{2})$ (i.e. it is a second order approximation).

 $\varepsilon = 10e-7$ is a common value used for the difference between analytical gradient and numerical gradient.
 If the difference is less than $10e-7$ then the implementation of backpropagation is correct.